 This is the amount by which the value of your pension benefits may increase in any one year period without you having to pay a tax charge.
-From April 2016, the Scheme's pension saving year has been aligned to the tax year and is called the pension input period.
+From April 2016 the Scheme's pension saving year has been aligned to the tax year and is called the pension input period.

-The Annual Allowance is reviewed each year and more details can be found by visiting:
+There is a maximum amount which can be put into your pension plan (£40,000) called the Annual Allowance.
+This is reviewed each year and more details can be found by visiting www.gov.uk/tax-on-your-private-pension/annual-allowance.

-www.gov.uk/tax-on-your-private-pension/annual-allowance.